virot/powershellYK/Docs/Commands/Get-YubikeyUVFingerprint.md

 ```

 ## DESCRIPTION
-List current installed fingerprints on a Yubikey Bio.
+List current installed fingerprints on a YubiKey Bio.

 ## EXAMPLES